Crawling is a major milestone that signifies the start of your baby’s future mobility!

 1. Tummy Time

+From the very early days, you can start putting your newborn on their tummy for a couple of minutes at a time as part of your daily routine.
 Gradually increase the amount of tummy time your baby is having and make their time more interesting by providing tummy time toys, books and activity mats.

-If your baby is struggling with tummy time, read my tummy time post to learn more.
+NOTE: If your baby is struggling with tummy time, read my tummy time post to learn more.

 2. Rolling

 Between 4 and 6 months, your baby will start to roll over during tummy time.
-They will normally roll from front to back then back to front.
+They will normally roll from front to back and then back to front.

 3. Sitting Up And Pivoting